5 January 1971

 Desperate to leave a town where the sheriff knows them on sight, Hayes and Curry steal train tickets and board a sold-out train bound for Brimstone.
-They discover that the men they are impersonating are Bannerman detectives hired to destroy their old gang.
+They discover the men they're impersonating are Bannerman detectives, hired to destroy their old gang.

 11 February 1971

 Decoys, misdirections and deceptions are the order of the day as Hannibal and the Kid get a taste of the other side of the robbery business when they are hired to transport $50,000.
 To add to the confusion, throw in a very naive, idealistic young woman as a love interest and possible thief.

 18 February 1971

 Hannibal has finally met up with a nice girl he can take home to mother.
 She's refined and proper and, wait a minute, a money hungry gold digger!
 And wait another minute, Hannibal is working a horse racing con on her.
 Has Hannibal given up bank robbery for the confidence game?
 There has to be another story behind this story.